amercat/gitexercices/README.md

 ![Alt text](docs/assets/screenshot1.png "Optional title")

-This lesson is about how to use nosql with mongodb
+This lesson is about how to use nosql and mongodb